 Oddity," he chose to pursue new directions in his musical life.
 In 1970,

-he released The Man Who Sold the World, an album whose heavy and adventurous tunes included "The Width of a Circle," "All the Madmen," "Black Country Rock," "She Shook Me Cold," and "The Man Who Sold the World."
+he released The Man Who Sold the World, an album whose dark, adventurous tunes included "The Width of a Circle," "All the Madmen," "Black Country Rock," "She Shook Me Cold," and "The Man Who Sold the World."
 On the cover of the LP, there was an eye-catching photograph of David Bowie in a long dress, lazily reposing on a vintage couch.
 His next album, Hunky Dory, released in 1971, further established him as both a singer and a songwriter of uncommon ability, with tracks such as "Changes," "Oh!
 You Pretty Things,"

 and "Life on Mars?" offering a startling amalgam of melody, fantasy,